Get Ready for Summer! Ideas for Teachers to Share with Families

 Offer recommendations for active learning experiences.
 Check with your local department of parks and recreation about camps and other activities.
 Find out what exhibits, events, or concerts are happening in your town over the summer.
 Create a directory or calendar of local summer learning fun to share with your students and their families.
 (Be sure to note any costs involved.)

 Encourage parents to build reading and writing into everyday activities.
 Some ideas to pass along: (1) watching TV with the sound off and closed captioning on, (2) reading directions for how to play a new game, or (3) helping with meals by writing up a grocery list, finding things in the grocery store, and reading the recipe aloud for mom or dad during cooking time.
-More ideas at PBS Parents (in Spanish, too) and ReadWriteThink.
+More ideas at PBS Parents (in Spanish, too).

 Summer trading cards.
 Kids can dive deeper into summer reading by exploring characters with the Trading Cards activity from ReadWriteThink, which provides students with the opportunity to expand their understanding of the reading by creating new storylines and characters.
 A nifty Trading Card interactive tool provides additional support.